 Director Wright was honored as the 2005 Rotarian of the Year from the West Little Rock Rotary Club.
 She attends Second Baptist Church on John Barrow Road.
-Vice Mayor Wright is a member of the Eta Phi Beta Sorority, Inc., Little Rock Gamma Nu Chapter.
+Director Wright is a member of the Eta Phi Beta Sorority, Inc., Little Rock Gamma Nu Chapter.

 |Current City Appointments:

 Liaison to Americans with Disabilities Act Citizen's Grievance Committee